section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 In advanced architectures like **MVVM**, there are more commonly used packages like the `model` but we're not concerned about them for now.

 Right-click on views and add two empty activities namely `CreateAccountActivity` and `SignInActivity`.
-These two comes with their respective Xml layout files namely `activity_create_account` and `activity_sign_in`.
+These two come with their respective Xml layout files namely `activity_create_account` and `activity_sign_in`.

-Right-click extensions directory select new kotlin file or class then select `object`.
+Right-click extensions directory and select new kotlin file or class then select `object`.
 Set object's name to `Extensions`.
 Do the same thing on utils where you'll name the object as `FirebaseUtils`.
 It should look similar to this ;

 ![image](/engineering-education/firebase-email-and-password-authentication-in-android-using-kotlin/org_complete.png "packages and directories")

 ### Writing Code
 #### 1).
 Let's begin with the UI
 This is what the users see and use to interact with the app.
 We'll use Extensive markup language (XML) to create UI elements.

 **a).** copy and paste the code below into ***activity_create_account.xml***.